-Many people who earn their Master of Legal Studies degree may choose to become a paralegal.
+Many people who earn their degree in legal studies, such as an online Master of Legal Studies, may seek a career as paralegal.
 While passing an exam or certification is not required to become a paralegal, there are voluntary certifications available to demonstrate knowledge and expertise in the field.

 The National Federation of Paralegal Associations Inc. (NFPA) recommends paralegals seek certification to stand out in the application process.

-Becoming a certified paralegal can potentially increase your salary and job prospects.
-Learn more about paralegal certifications.
+Holding a paralegal certification can potentially increase your salary and job prospects.
+Check out our list of national paralegal certifications and those issued by states.

 Paralegal Certifications vs. Paralegal Certificates: What are the Differences?